dbalabka/php-enumeration/README.md

 Day::initialize();
 ```

-By default enumeration class does not require the value to be provided.
-You can use constructor to set any types of values.
+By default an enumeration class does not require the value to be provided.
+You can use the constructor to set any types of values.
 1. Flag enum implementation example:
     ```php
     <?php